let's not eat ourselves

 There are many people in New York, even people who would support your candidacy otherwise who don't want to support you because of the Jewish community's fear of the true and rising anti-semitism, not only around the world but in this country and shamefully in New York… What do you say to those New Yorkers are afraid that you wouldn’t be their mayor?

-mamdani uses this question to first recall an anecdote, saying:
+mamdani used this opportunity to first recall an anecdote:

 After the horrific war crime of October 7th, a friend of mine told me about how he went to his synagogue for Shabbat services and he heard the door open behind him and a tremor went up his spine as he turned around not knowing who was there and what they meant for him.